JoshCobra/MacOS-Ports-for-Education-apps-/README.md

 This project is purely for educational purposes, and all software remains the property of their respective owners.
 Please ensure that you use appropriate licenses, keys, and activation codes where required.

+### Components that fall under LGPL-2.1 license

+`Wineskin Winery.app`
+`Wineskin.app`
+`wineskinlauncher`

+The license is kept the same as the original material as LGPL 2.1.
+You can find more details in the [LICENSE](https://github.com/JoshCobra/MacOS-Ports-for-Education-apps-/blob/main/LICENSE) file.